crowdfavorite/wp-cf-snippets/README.txt

 	<div><?php cfsnip_snippet('my-snippet','default value'); ?></div>

+## Shortcodes

+Snippets can be addressed via shortcode as well. `[cfsnip name="my-snippet-name"]` will pull the snippet `my-snippet-name`.
+Default values are not applicable to shortcodes.

+There is a Snippet button in the post/page content edit bar.
+Click on the "cog" icon to bring up a list of snippets to insert at the cursor point in the contnet.

 ## Widgets

 A multi-instance widget is added by the plugin.
 It provides the ability to add multiple widgets to the sidebar, provide an optional title and select a widget to display.
 Only one widget can be selected in a widget at a time.